 Webinar Series on Social Pedagogy Concepts at Turbulent Times

 When the COVID-19 pandemic first started to cause huge upheavals in social care practice, we felt it was time to learn more about how a social pedagogical perspective could help practitioners navigate the uncharted territory they found themselves in.
 We wanted to offer a forum for dialogue and ideas about how to make sense of the uncertainties and unpredictability at these unprecedented times and how to keep connected to a deeper sense of moral purpose.
 Our webinar series ‘Exploring Social Pedagogy Concepts at Turbulent Times’ is the result of this ambition.
 Watch all of the previous webinar recordings and register for future sessions here – all free!

 Over the last few years, a growing number of literature has concerned itself with social pedagogy.
 In our literature section we aim to list the key books, research reports and journal articles on social pedagogy.
 As many journal articles on social pedagogy are not free of charge or easily accessible, we’ve tried to make available any other papers we could find on the subject to give you an even broader, more diverse insight into social pedagogy.
 Please click here to access these.

 Stories and narratives about social pedagogy in practice

-Since the very first social pedagogy pilot project, run by NCERCC in 2007, an increasing number of organisations have embraced social pedagogy and developed the ways in which they work with children.
-Their stories and narratives offer some insights into how they have developed social pedagogy and what exactly they have done to enable the children in their care to experience a happier childhood.
+Since the very first social pedagogy pilot project, run by NCERCC in 2007, an increasing number of UK organisations have embraced social pedagogy and developed the ways in which they work with children and adults.
+Their stories and narratives offer some insights into how they have developed social pedagogy and what exactly they have done to enable the children in their care to experience a happier childhood or support the adults they work alongside to thrive.
 This section is the place to find out more about these stories.